-Security Administrator - The Security Administrator shall be responsible for maintaining, monitoring, and controlling all security functions for the entire suite of products composing the MSC Solution.
+Security Administrator - The Security Administrator must be responsible for maintaining, monitoring, and controlling all security functions for the entire suite of products composing the MSC Solution.
 In some organizations, the Security Administrator may be known as the Information System Security Officer.
 Security Administrator duties include, but are not limited to:

 - 1) Ensuring that the latest security-critical software patches and updates (such as Information Assurance Vulnerability Alerts (IAVAs)) are applied to each product. - 2) Documenting and reporting security-related incidents to the appropriate authorities. - Coordinating and supporting product logistic support activities including integration and maintenance.
-Some logistic support activities may require that the Security Administrator escort uncleared personnel. - 4) Employing adequate defenses of auxiliary network devices to enable proper and secure functionality of the MSC Solution. - 5) Ensuring that the implemented MSC Solution remains compliant with the latest version of this CP, as specified by MSC-GD-11.
+Some logistic support activities may require that the Security Administrator escort uncleared personnel. - 4) Employing adequate defenses of auxiliary network devices to enable proper and secure functionality of the MSC Solution. - 5) Ensuring that the implemented MSC Solution remains compliant with the latest version of this CP, as specified by MSC-GD-11. - 6) Provisioning and maintaining EUDs in accordance with this CP for implementations that include them.

-Certification Authority Administrator (CAA) - The CAA shall be responsible for maintaining, monitoring, and controlling all security functions for the CA products.
+Certification Authority Administrator (CAA) - The CAA must be responsible for maintaining, monitoring, and controlling all security functions for the CA products.
 CAA duties include, but are not limited to:

-- 1) Administering the CA, including authentication of all components requesting certificates. - 2) Maintaining and updating the CRL.

-3) Provisioning and maintaining certificates in accordance with this CP for implementations that use them.
+- 1) Administering the CA, including authentication of all components requesting certificates. - 2) Maintaining and updating the CRL. - 3) Provisioning and maintaining certificates in accordance with this CP for implementations that use them.

-Key Generation Solution Administrator (KGSA) - The KGSA shall be responsible for maintaining, monitoring, and controlling all security functions for the KGS products.
+Key Generation Solution Administrator (KGSA) - The KGSA must be responsible for maintaining, monitoring, and controlling all security functions for the KGS products.
 KGSA duties include, but are not limited to:

-- 1) Administering the KGS, including authentication of all components requesting CAKs and CEKs. - 2) Maintaining and updating the CAK and CEK revocation lists. - 3) Provisioning and maintaining CAKs and CEKs in accordance with this CP for implementations that use them.
+- 1) Administering the KGS, including authentication of all components requesting CAKs and CAK Encryption Key (CEKs). - 2) Maintaining and updating the CAK and CEK revocation lists. - 3) Provisioning and maintaining CAKs and CEKs in accordance with this CP for implementations that use them.

-Auditor - The Auditor shall be responsible for reviewing the actions performed by the Security Administrator, CAA or KGSA, and events recorded in the audit logs to ensure that no action or event represents a compromise to the security of the MSC Solution.
+Auditor - The Auditor must be responsible for reviewing the actions performed by the Security Administrator, CAA or KGSA, and events recorded in the audit logs to ensure that no action or event represents a compromise to the security of the MSC Solution.
 The Auditor will only be authorized access to Outer and Inner administration components.
 Auditor duties include, but are not limited to:

-- 1) Reviewing, managing, controlling, and maintaining security audit log data. - 2) Documenting and reporting security-related incidents to the appropriate authorities. - 3) Develop, maintain and report a System Audit Capability Survey.
+1) Reviewing, managing, controlling, and maintaining security audit log data.

+- 2) Documenting and reporting security-related incidents to the appropriate authorities. - 3) Develop, maintain and report a System Audit Capability Survey.